Executive Assistant for Real Estate- Your On-Demand Partner

 Beyond confidentiality, discretion also extends to professional conduct, especially in high-profile dealings.

-An assistant with good judgment can manage situations where discretion could impact client relationships or the firm’s reputation.
+An assistant with good judgment can manage situations where discretion could impact client relations and the firm’s reputation.

 Trustworthiness ensures the executive can rely on their assistant to handle tasks without constant supervision.